ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 ## Why Assigned Tags Matter

 There is a debate between people who think all tags should be free-form and those who think all tags should be limited to a set of names.
-Our recommendations are in between.
+The recommendations in this document are in between.

 An application intended for advanced users might permit the insertion of any tag in a file.
 While this provides maximum flexibility, custom or exotic tags